ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 Because ANSYS installation needs to be available to all the compute nodes to run simulations using them, this Python distribution is normally also available to the compute nodes.
-Hence you can use it to create your own virtual environment.
+Hence, you can use it to create your own virtual environment.

 Due to the particularities of this Python distribution, you need to follow the following steps to create a virtual environment accessible to the compute nodes.